Nostalgia (1983)

 The film depicts a Russian writer (Oleg Yankovsky) who visits Italy to carry out research about an 18th-century Russian composer, but is stricken by homesickness.
 The film utilizes autobiographical elements drawn from Tarkovsky's own experiences visiting Italy, and explores themes surrounding the untranslatability of art and culture.

 The film won the Prize of the Ecumenical Jury, the prize for Best Director and the FIPRESCI Prize at the 1983 Cannes Film Festival.
 It received generally positive reviews from critics.
-The film received nine total votes in the 2012 Sight & Sound polls of the greatest films ever made.
+Widely regarded as one of Tarkovsky's best works, the film received nine total votes in the 2012 Sight & Sound polls of the greatest films ever made.

 You May Also Like.